Luis1Corado/Machine-learning/README.md

 ## Predicting diabetes

-Diabetes is an opportune disease which has large wealth of data available and has with it huge complications.
-There is a need for a better and a more accurate approach in the diagnosis of the disease.
+Diabetes is an opportune disease that has large wealth of data available and has with it huge complications.
+There is a need for a better and more accurate approach to the diagnosis of the disease.

 The data were collected from the Iraqi society, as they data were acquired from the laboratory of Medical City Hospital and (the Specializes Center for Endocrinology and Diabetes-Al-Kindy Teaching Hospital)The data that have been entered initially into the system are: